JGI-Bioinformatics/axolotl/README.md

 echo <master_node> | xargs -I {} ssh -N -L localhost:8888:{}:8888 -L localhost:4040:{}:4040 -L localhost:18080:{}:18080 -L localhost:8080:{}:8080 <your_HPC_username>
 ```

-On Web Browser
+On Web Browser:
-For Python Notebook go to localhost:8888
+For Python Notebook go to localhost:8888,
-For History Server go to localhost:18080
+For History Server go to localhost:18080,
-For Spark UI go to localhost:4040
+For Spark UI go to localhost:4040,
 For Executor go to localhost:8080